husarnet/husarnet/README.md

 **Runtime safety:** Husarnet is written in C++ using modern memory-safe constructs.
 Linux version drops all capabilities after initialization.
 It only retains access to `/etc/hosts` and `/etc/hostname` via a helper process.

 If Husarnet instance is not connected to the Husarnet Dashboard, the whitelist (think of it as a crude firewall) and hostname table can only be changed by a local `root` user.
-All the other **configuration can be changed using the Husarnet Dashboard** after you `join` your device to a group there.
+All the other configuration can be changed after you `join` your device to a group.
+Further configuration can be done using one of two ways:

+***Husarnet Dashboard:*** Husarnet Dashboard is a web application that allows users to fully configure how they use Husarnet, including adding and removing networks, adding and removing devices, associationg devices with networks and more.

+***Husarnet CLI:*** Husarnet CLI is a new (added as of Husarnet 2.0) and powerful tool which aims to allow user to manage the local Husarnet daemon while also providing users with a simple way to manage all of their Husarnet devices and networks via intuitive and simple to use Dashboard API.
+For more information about the new CLI capabilities visit [CLI docs](https://husarnet.com/docs/manual-cli/).

 -------------